alexandengstrom/birchrest/README.md

 ## Unit Testing
 To simplify testing, the framework includes a test adapter class that simulates sending HTTP requests to your API.
 This allows you to test everything except the server itself, with all middlewares, authentication handlers, and other components functioning exactly as they would in a real request.
 The adapter returns the final response object, which you can inspect and assert in your tests.

+## Contributing
+Contributions are welcome!
+Please refer to the [CONTRIBUTING.md](./CONTRIBUTING.md) file for details on how to get involved, submit pull requests, and report issues.

+## License
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.